 Goa Travel Guide

-If you're yearning for spectacular sunsets, paradise beaches, a laid-back lifestyle, great market shopping sprees, and full-moon parties, Goa is the place to visit:
+For travellers yearning to enjoy spectacular sunsets, paradise beaches, a laid-back lifestyle, great market shopping sprees, and full-moon parties, Goa is the place to visit:

-Goa is celebrated globally as a destination for hedonists, beach bums and hippies, but this beautiful state now attracts people of all kinds to holiday on its picturesque shores, and families and millionaires are as likely to be seen there as backpackers.
-The big drawcard is Goa's stunning beaches, but there is fun to be had beyond the white sands.
+Goa is celebrated globally as a destination for hedonists, beach bums and hippies, but this beautiful state now attracts people of all kinds to holiday on its picturesque shores.
+Families and millionaires are as likely to be seen there as backpackers.
+The big drawcard is Goa's beaches, but there is fun to be had beyond the golden sands.

 Goa was a Portuguese colony until 1961 and the state's natural bounty is complemented by the colonial splendour of Old Goa and parts of Panaji.
-There are many temples and churches of note to explore if you can drag yourself from the beach.
+There are many temples and churches of note to explore for holidaymakers who can drag themselves from the beach.
 Goa also offers interesting cuisine, fabulous shopping opportunities, and, of course, some seriously good parties.
 There is no disputing that Goa's nightlife is the best in the country, and it is a dream destination for lovers of trance music.

 Best time to visit Goa

-Goa is uncomfortably hot and humid during summer, and the monsoon rains arrive between June and September; the best time to visit Goa is during the state's short winter, between November and February, which just happens to coincide with the extremely popular New Year's celebrations.
-October and March are good months to visit if you want to avoid the crowds and the parties as well as the worst of the heat, but many facilities will be closed.
-Find out more about Goa's Weather and Climate.
+Goa is uncomfortably hot and humid during summer, and the monsoon rains arrive between June and September.
+Therefore, the best time to visit Goa is during the state's short winter, between November and February, which just happens to coincide with the extremely popular New Year's celebrations.
+October and March are good months to visit to avoid the crowds and the parties as well as the worst of the heat, but many facilities will be closed.

 What to see in Goa